rust-lang/rls/contributing.md

 - On Ubuntu run: `sudo apt-get install pkg-config zlib1g-dev`
 - On Fedora run: `sudo dnf install pkgconfig zlib-devel`

+On Windows, you will need to have [cmake](https://cmake.org/) installed.

 ### Step 2: Clone and build the RLS

 Since the RLS is closely linked to the compiler and is in active development,